siwei-io/siwei-io.github.io/en/nebula-java-happy-parsing-guide/index.md

 > How to parse nebula graph data in an interactive way and what are the best practices?
 >
-> I will show you a easier way in this article 😁.
+> I will show you an easier way in this article 😁.

 <!--more-->